Power REIT: Why David Should Defeat Goliath

 Summary

 Litigation, especially Appellate Litigation, can have a life of its own.
 Recent articles written on Power REIT have predicted a probability of success in the area of 10 to 15 percent.
-However, after extensive review of the ongoing litigation, including in depth review and analysis of the facts and pending appellate briefs before the 3rd Circuit Court of appeals, I sincerely belief that David (Pittsburgh and West Virginia Railway) should defeat Goliath (Norfolk Southern) based on the merits of the case.
-Ultimately there is no way to know if the appeal will be successful….
+However, after extensive review of the ongoing litigation, including in depth review and analysis of the facts and pending appellate briefs before the 3rd Circuit Court of appeals, I sincerely believe that David (Pittsburgh and West Virginia Railway) should defeat Goliath (Norfolk Southern) based on the merits of the case.
+Ultimately, there is no way to know if the appeal will be successful…

 Endnote